top of page

 Writing • Art • Music

-Joseph Mays
+Joseph CB Mays

-Medical historian, ethnobotanist, and multidisciplinary artist.
+Medical historian, ethnobotanist, artist, gardener.

 Image by Tomáš Hirsch